Genre

 A.R.K.
 Watson

-If you are not reading this book in Japanese.
-If you are not born and bred on the shores of Japan– this book is not written for you.
-This is not to say that I don’t think everyone should read it (they should) but if you are not a secular or Buddhist Japanese you should enter into Endo’s story with the same disconnect as you would entering the house of a stranger; with the understanding that this enviroment is not designed for you, your health, or your convenience.
-Instead view it with the idea that this house has been built for the habits of another, and you might just gain a great insight and empathy to your neighbor.
+If you are not reading this book in Japanese, if you are not born and bred on the shores of Japan– this book is not written for you.
+This is not to say that I don’t think everyone should read it (they should) but if you are not a secular or Shinto-Buddhist Japanese you should enter into Endo’s story with the same disconnect as you would entering the house of a stranger; with the understanding that this enviroment is not designed for you, your health, or your convenience.
+Instead view it with the idea that this house has been built for the habits of another, and you might only gain a great insight and empathy to your neighbor.
 You might even find something useful in the organizational design to take home and adapt in your own house.

 When Endo published this novel he was beginning his career as an author.
 He lived in a world where Christianity had only been legal for roughly fifty years, meaning that there were people alive who remembered living under threat of death for their faith.
 He wrote in a country that was wracked with the consequences of the horrors they had inflicted on themselves and others in WWII and was (and remains to this day) completely unready to deal with the horrors it had inflicted on Christians.
 Endo wrote to a secular Japanese audience that had no remorse for these persecutions, and regarded foreigners like his Portuguese missionary with the same sort of suspicion that Americans regarded Russians at the hight of the cold war.
 He was never trying to laud the virtue and bravery of Christian saints.
 He was trying to draw his traumatized culture into a place of empathy and repentance.
 If you go into this book not understanding this origin, you are subjecting yourself to frustration and confusion.
 And yet, that is perhaps one of the main values that this book can give a western reader.
 So much of the world has been touched by colonial influence that spaces that are not built for us are rare, but all the more valuable for the lessons they can teach us.